 The Second Time in Rehab

 It would be very easy for you to think that going through rehab again wouldn’t be worth the work.
 After all, you relapsed, so what makes you think it would work a second time?
-You might feel like you’re simply repeating the same actions and going through the motions, but what we have come to understand through our relapse prevention program, is that this sort of thinking is self-defeating, and is nothing more than the last remnants of addiction attempting to keep you in your illness.
+You might feel like you’re simply repeating the same actions and going through the motions, but what we have come to understand through our relapse prevention program in Florida, is that this sort of thinking is self-defeating, and is nothing more than the last remnants of addiction attempting to keep you in your illness.

 However, going back to treatment is what will give you the best chance at experiencing a successful, long-term recovery, and this is important to keep in mind throughout the entire process.
 Remember that you will always learn something new, something you may have missed during your earlier treatment stays.
-You’ll learn new strategies for coping with the triggers that set off your relapse and through our relapse prevention program you will learn how to get a firm grasp on any problems or issues that might be hurting your recovery.
+You’ll learn new strategies for coping with the triggers that set off your relapse and through our relapse prevention program in Florida you will learn how to get a firm grasp on any problems or issues that might be hurting your recovery.
 You’ll learn how to better communicate when something’s going wrong and how to better deal with stress.
 Your commitment to sobriety will be stronger than ever and you’ll be armed with the skills you need to make it happen.

 Relapse Isn’t the End

 It is important to remember as well that plenty of people have gone through the treatment process and have suffered a setback, just like you.
-As unfortunate as it may be, the hard fact is that many people go through multiple relapses and multiple treatment stays.
+As unfortunate as it may be, the hard fact is that many people go through multiple relapses and multiple treatments stays.
 However, no matter how much shame or guilt you may currently be feeling, or whatever disappointment some of your loved ones may be expressing, you need to realize that relapse is not at all that uncommon.
 The faster you realize this, the faster you can start working to get back on the road to recovery.

 A relapse isn’t the end — it’s the beginning of your road back.
 The most important thing is what you do after a relapse in order to get back to sobriety.
 As long as you’re committed to the process, there is no reason why you won’t be able to come back stronger than ever.